EYFS

 Our inclusive approach means that all children learn together, however we also use a range of additional interventions to support, enhance and scaffold children who may not be reaching their potential or to help move on children who are having difficulties making progress.
 We use the Wellcomm programme in both Nursery and Reception, to support children’s language development.
 We also use the ‘Time to Talk’ programme to develop oral and social interaction skills in Reception.
 Our additional interventions are also used for children who are advancing and require additional stimulation.
 We have higher level phonics, reading and mathematics resources available and will support every child at their pace.

-Parents are encouraged to be involved in their child’s learning through stay and play sessions in the setting, through the use of Evidence Me (our online communication tool), through curriculum workshops, parent consultation evenings and end of year reports.
+Parents are encouraged to be involved in their child’s learning through stay and play sessions in the setting, curriculum workshops, parent consultation evenings, weekly letters and end of year reports.
 The school’s Twitter page is used to celebrate children’s achievements and provides a regular insight into activities and learning opportunities in the EYFS provision on a weekly basis.

 Class teachers record ongoing individual observations and photographs of children’s learning and play and interests.
 These observations are used to support teachers make to informative assessments and inform potential next steps for each child, this includes careful consideration of children with SEND or who are disadvantaged.
 Summative assessments are completed termly to judge each child’s progress in the 7 areas of learning.
 Their progress against the Development Matters age related expectations is monitored.
 This allows us to assess the impact of our teaching and decide if sufficient intervention measures are needed to help specific children.
 This is reported to members of the SLT during pupil progress meetings.